-Authorize the Department of Health and Human Services, Division of Economic and Housing Stability to amend an existing contract with Southern New Hampshire Services, Inc., Vendor #177198 B006, 40 Pine Street, Manchester, New Hampshire 03103, for the provision of statewide Child Care Resource and Referral Services, by increasing the price limitation by \$520,000 from \$6,160,000 to an amount not to exceed \$6,680,000, with no change to the contract completion date of June 30, 2021, effective upon the date of Governor and Executive Council approval.
+Authorize the Department of Health and Human Services, Division of Economic and Housing Stability to exercise a renewal option and to amend an existing contract with Southern New Hampshire Services, Inc., Vendor #177198 B006, 40 Pine Street, P.O.
+Box 5040, Manchester, New Hampshire 03108, for the provision of statewide Child Care Resource and Referral Services, by increasing the price limitation by \$2,200,000 from \$3,960,000 to an amount not to exceed \$6,160,000 and by extending the contract completion date from June 30, 2019 to June 30, 2021, effective upon the date of Governor and Executive Council approval.
 100% Federal Funds.

-This agreement was originally approved by Governor and Executive Council on May 27, 2015 (Item #21) and subsequently amended on May 4, 2016 (Item #5A), August 3, 2016 (Item 5B), February 1, 2017 (Item #11), and June 5, 2019, (Item #20).
+This agreement was originally approved by Governor and Executive Council on May 27, 2015 (Item #21) and subsequently amended on May 4, 2016 (Item #5A).
+August 3, 2016 (Item 5B) and February 1, 2017 (Item #11).

-Funds to support this request are anticipated to be available in the following accounts in State Fiscal Years 2020 and 2021 upon the availability and continued appropriation of funds in the future operating budget, with the ability to adjust encumbrances between State Fiscal Years through the Budget Office, if needed and justified.
+Funds to support this request are anticipated to be available in State Fiscal Year 2020 and 2021, upon the availability and continued appropriation of funds in the future operating budgets, with authority to adjust amounts within the price limitation and adjust encumbrances between State Fiscal Years through the Budget Office if needed and justified.